mikanmi/zxybackupcloser/README.md

    sudo ./backupcloser.py -h
    ```

+## Configure _ZxyBackupCloser_

+Patineboot prepared the macros for deep configuration on the _backupcloser.py_ script file.
+Change the macros for taking the snapshots and logging while backing up.

+Notice: you can find the place of the _backupcloser.py_ file with `pip3 show zxybackupcloser`.

 ## Environment

-Patineboot is running ZxyBackupCloser with the following software environment.
+Patineboot is running _ZxyBackupCloser_ with the following software environment.
-Patineboot thinks ZxyBackupCloser can run with other software or versions.
+_ZxyBackupCloser_ can run with other software or versions.

 OS: Ubuntu Server 22.04